rpPH4kQocMjkm2Ve/infra/README.md

 Some services use a Quadlet **Pod** (shared network namespace, containers talk via `localhost`): synapse + postgresql, nextcloud + mariadb + valkey + nginx.

 Jitsi uses a **Quadlet Network** instead — containers need DNS-based discovery (`NetworkAlias=xmpp.meet.jitsi` for prosody), which doesn't work inside a pod since pods share a single network namespace and bypass container DNS.

+## mail (legacy)

+⚠️ The `mail` service (Postfix + Dovecot + OpenDKIM) is **legacy**.
+It is inactive on most servers and will be decommissioned in the future.
+The module exists to manage the remaining active instances until migration is complete.

+Deploys native Postfix, Dovecot, and OpenDKIM configs — no containers.
+Uses the same wildcard certificate from `/etc/ssl/`.
+Mailboxes are stored in `/mail/`.